thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/overview.md

 All available rule nodes are grouped in correspondence with their nature:

-  * [**Filter Nodes**](/docs/user-guide/rule-engine-2-0/filter-nodes/) are used for message filtering and routing.
+  * [**Filter Nodes**](/docs/user-guide/rule-engine-2-0/filter-nodes/) are used for message filtering and routing;
-  * [**Enrichment Nodes**](/docs/user-guide/rule-engine-2-0/enrichment-nodes/) are used to add meta-data into incoming Message.
+  * [**Enrichment Nodes**](/docs/user-guide/rule-engine-2-0/enrichment-nodes/) are used to update meta-data of the incoming Message;
-  * [**Transformation Nodes**](/docs/user-guide/rule-engine-2-0/transformation-nodes/) are used for changing incoming Message fields like Originator, Type, Payload, Metadata.
+  * [**Transformation Nodes**](/docs/user-guide/rule-engine-2-0/transformation-nodes/) are used for changing incoming Message fields like Originator, Type, Payload, Metadata;
-  * [**Action Nodes**](/docs/user-guide/rule-engine-2-0/action-nodes/) execute various actions based on incoming Message..
+  * [**Action Nodes**](/docs/user-guide/rule-engine-2-0/action-nodes/) execute various actions based on incoming Message;
-  * [**External Nodes**](/docs/user-guide/rule-engine-2-0/external-nodes/) are used to connect Thingsboard with External Services.
+  * [**External Nodes**](/docs/user-guide/rule-engine-2-0/external-nodes/) are used to interact with external systems.

 ## Configuration

 Each Rule Node may have specific configuration parameters that depend on the Rule Node Implementation.
-For example, "Filter - Script" rule node is configurable via custom JS function that process incoming data.
-"External - Send email" node allows to configure mail server connection parameters.
+For example, "Filter - script" rule node is configurable via custom JS function that process incoming data.
+"External - send email" node configuration allows to specify mail server connection parameters.

-One can open configuration window for particular Rule Node by double-clicking on the node in the Rule Chain editor:
+Rule Node configuration window may be opened by double-clicking on the node in the Rule Chain editor:

 ![image](/images/user-guide/rule-engine-2-0/rule-node-configuration.png)

 Some rule nodes have specific UI feature that allow users to test JS functions.
-Once you click on the "Test Filter Function" you will see the JS Editor that allows you to substitute input parameters and verify the ouput of the function.
+Once you click on the "Test Filter Function" you will see the JS Editor that allows you to substitute input parameters and verify the output of the function.

 ![image](/images/user-guide/rule-engine-2-0/rule-node-test-function.png)